Flow Solver Tutorials

 Intent: Demonstrate how to merge tetrahedral VGRID mesh into mixed elements and run turbulent flow solution

-This tutorial will describe how to merge a tetrahedral VGRID mesh into mixed elements and execute a turbulent flow solve using FUN3D.
+This tutorial will describe how to merge a tetrahedral VGRID mesh into mixed elements and execute a turbulent flow solve using FUN3D v13.3.

-Grid files for this example are obtained from the AIAA DPW-2 website.
-Note that the grids for this case are very coarse and are intended for demonstration, rather than accurate aerodynamic analysis.
-The geometry consists of a wing-body configuration.
-Half-plane symmetry is assumed.
+The grid and input files for this example are from the AIAA DPW-2 workshop and can be downloaded as described below.
+Note that the grids for this case are very coarse and are intended for demonstration rather than accurate aerodynamic analysis.
+The geometry consists of a wing-body configuration with half-plane symmetry.

-The reader should be familiar with the flow solver inputs (See Flow Solver Namelist Input).
+The reader should be familiar with the flow solver inputs (See FUN3D Manual: Appendix B FUN3D Input Files).

 Compilation and linking